ctrl-z-9000-times/npc_maker/docs/environments.md

 ## Environment Protocol ##

-Environments are implemented as distinct programs that interact with the management program using the environment protocol.
-Communication happens over the environment's `stdin`, `stdout` and `stderr` file descriptors.
-The protocol uses simple human readable text messages and is designed to be easy to parse and forgiving of implementation errors.
+The management program communicates with the environment over the it's `stdin`, `stdout` and `stderr` channels.
 The protocol consists of JSON messages encoded with UTF-8.
 Each message occupies exactly one line of text and is terminated by the newline character "`\n`".
 In the event of unrecognized or invalid messages, all parties should attempt to recover and resume normal operation.

 Regular messages are sent over the `stdin` and `stdout` channels.
 The `stderr` channel is reserved for communicating errors and diagnostic information from